jgreywolf/runiq/docs/guide/state-machine-diagrams.md

   shape start as @initialState
-  shape running as @state label: "Running" shape paused as @state label: "Paused" shape histShallow as @history-shallow shape histDeep as @history-deep shape end as @finalState
+  shape running as @state label: "Running" shape paused as @state label: "Paused" shape histShallow as @historyShallow shape histDeep as @historyDeep shape end as @finalState

   start -> running